unknown989/unknown989/README.md

 I'm a python and web Developer , currently i'm working on a big project with many awesome poeple from UBUCON

 ## Experiences
-* almost 1 year experience of python
+i'll make it short
-* 3 year of web development
+* more than 3 years of programming

 ## Contact-me